Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 \section{Choices, Considerations, and Tradeoffs}

-Although disaggregated evaluations are conceptually simple, their results and conclusions, not to mention their impacts on people and society, depend on a variety of design choices.
-In this section, we describe the most salient of these design choices---which can be thought of as roughly spanning ``why,'' ``who,'' ``when,'' ``what,'' ``where,'' and ``how''---and highlight some of the key considerations that underlie them.
-We emphasize that these considerations are not independent, and discuss some of the tradeoffs that must therefore~be~made when designing a disaggregated evaluation.\looseness=-1
+Although disaggregated evaluations are conceptually simple, their results, conclusions, and impacts depend on a variety of choices.
+In this section, we describe these choices---which can be thought of as roughly spanning ``why,'' ``who,'' ``when,'' ``what,'' ``where,'' and ``how''---and highlight some of the key considerations that underlie them.
+We emphasize that these considerations are not independent, and discuss some of the tradeoffs that must therefore be made when designing a disaggregated evaluation.